benknoble/Dotfiles/docs/features.md

 It will be sourced, but it doesn't get included in version control.
 Keep it private.

+- **~/.personal/** is a directory where you can keep personal tweaks.
+Every `*.sh` file will get *sourced* (**not executed**) at startup.
+This is a great place to tweak env variables unique to your machine, like COW, a completion path, or a PATH.
+This is different from the **.private** above--this is meant to be potentially version-controlled, so you get my setup, your tweaks, and no conflicts.
+Particularly relevant if you work on multiple types of machines, and some things need tweaks (`ls` flags, e.g.).

+- **~/.personal/bin** is a directory of executables that gets added to your PATH if it exists.

 ### Inputrc

 *Tune input in bash.* This gives me opt+{left,right} in bash to move between